donjajo/php-jsondb/README.md

 ## php-jsondb
 A PHP Class that reads JSON file as a database.
 Use for sample DBs.

+### GitlabDB
+[GitlabDB](https://github.com/darkterminal/GitlabDB) A PHP Class that reads JSON file as a database.
+Use for sample DBs using Gitlab API inspire from [donjajo/php-jsondb](https://github.com/donjajo/php-jsondb)

 ### Usage
 Install package `composer require jajo/jsondb`
 #### Initialize